livingdocsIO/documentation/content/guides/integrations/desknet.md

 The `createDocumentFunction` is called whenever an un-linked Desk-Net story is created or updated.

-The `element` provided by Desk-Net is forwarded to the function, along with the `userId` of the API client actor, and the `desknetApi`.
+The `element` provided by Desk-Net is forwarded to the function, along with the `userId` of the API client actor, the `projectConfig` of the current project, and the `desknetApi`.
 For details of the values contained within the `element` please see the [Get Element](https://api.desk-net.com/#api-Element-GetElement) section of the Desk-Net API documentation.

 If you wish to create a document the function should return an object with a `document` property containing document data.
 The `title` and `contentType` properties are required, and `content`, `designVersion`, `metadata`, `metadataSource`, and `translations` are all optional.